djsime1/awesome-flipperzero/FAQ.md

 ## Preamble [🔝](#top)
 - *This is a community FAQ.
 Please consider also reading the [Official docs](https://docs.flipperzero.one/).*
+- *It is written with information from the latest dev firmware, you may have to wait for a firmware (pre)release before some of the questions/answers become relevant.*
 - *This FAQ is still being worked on, and contributions are welcome.*
 - *If your question isn't answered here, **SEARCH** the [Discord](https://flipperzero.one/discord) and check pinned messages before asking there.*